appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 ```sql
 SELECT DISTINCT country as label, country as value FROM users;
 ```
-This query retrieves unique country values from the `users` table and sets both `label` and `value` properties to the country value of each object in the array.

 2. In the Multiselect **Options** property, display the data using: